zaqifathis/BIMserver-doc/Protocol-Buffers.md

+Documentation on the actual calls that are available can be found [here](Service-Interfaces).

 # Introduction

 As the BIMserver's main function is to allow other software to store and retrieve information about building information models, it is very important to support a wide variety of programming languages.
 From the beginning of the BIMserver project a SOAP interface has been available, but SOAP has a few disadvantages: